 Read the Review: “City Diplomacy and Twinning: Lessons from the UK, China and Globally”

-In our last blog post, we highlighted a larger study that Dr. Acuto and Ben Leffel produced from work commissioned by the UK Government for Science.
-Here, we are sharing another review that was also produced under that commissioned work.
+In March, we highlighted a larger study that Dr. Acuto and Ben Leffel produced from work commissioned by the UK Government for Science.
+Here, we are sharing another review that was also produced in 2018 under that commissioned work.
 Michele Acuto, Mika Morissette, Dan Chan, and Ben Leffel co- author this work as a part of the larger Foresight Future of Cities Project and discuss the critical impact that global cities are having on the international level.

 Make sure to read the full review here: City Diplomacy and Twinning-Lessons from the UK-China-and-Globally